Arc States

 In addition to the formal Arc States described above, an arc can appear translucent:

-There are a number of possible reasons for this particular look of the arc:
+There are several possible reasons for this appearance:

 - One or both of the nodes that are connected by the arc are excluded from display because of the Class Filter.